SimonSubokLee/ston-docs-son/admin/log.kr.rst

 SysLog Transfer
 ====================================

-Use `syslog <http://en.wikipedia.org/wiki/Syslog>`_ protocol to forward logs with UDP in real time.
+Use the `syslog <http://en.wikipedia.org/wiki/Syslog>`_ protocol to forward logs with UDP in real time.
 All logs can be configured to be transferred to syslog. ::

    # server.xml - <Server><Cache>